AcademySoftwareFoundation/openfx/Documentation/sources/Guide/ofxExample3_Gain.rst

 Numbers are often manipulated with sliders widgets in user interfaces, and it is useful to set a range on those sliders.
 Which is exactly what we are doing here.
-This is distinct to the logical mimimum and maximum values, so you can set a *useful* range for the UI, but still allow the values to be outside that range.
+This is distinct to the logical minimum and maximum values, so you can set a *useful* range for the UI, but still allow the values to be outside that range.
 So here a slider would only allow values between 0.0 and 10.0 for our gain param, but the parameter could